digiscot/digiscot-website/pages/milo-training-page-test.md

 #### Introduction <a name="Introduction"></a>

+This training moduel can also be downloaded in PDF form.
+[Click Here](/files/Milo 2015 Training Handbook 00 Quick Start Guide 0515.pdf)

 The quick start guide is intended for users who want to start working with Milo straight away.
 For a more in-depth, step-by-step guide, please see the individual modules for each section of the database:

 * 01 Getting Started